Local's Guide to the Best Mexico City Street Food

 In CDMX (as the locals refer to Mexico City), you’ll find Mexican street food favorites for just $1 outside lavish palaces and cathedrals.
 While around the corner, hungry hipsters grab tamales while queuing for the latest brunch café.

-This city of contradictions (and carbs) has to be on your foodie bucket list if it isn’t already; the Mexican capital definitely has the best Mexican street food in the entire country.
+This is indeed a city of contradictions (and carbs), but it’s one that has to be on your foodie bucket list if it isn’t already.
+Reason enough is that the Mexican capital definitely has the best Mexican street food in the entire country.

-There are so many places to eat and different varieties of delicious Mexican delicacies to work into your Mexico City itinerary that you’ll want to spend at least 5 days wandering and eating your way through Mexico City.
+In fact, there are so many places to eat and different varieties of delicious Mexican delicacies to work into your Mexico City itinerary that you’ll want to spend at least 5 days wandering around and eating your way through the streets of Mexico City.

 Exploring Mexico City will make you hungry!
 And although there’s rarely a bad meal in this city, it pays to do your homework.
 Rather than stuff your stomach with the first thing you see, why not suss out the best Mexico City street foods to ensure you try them all?